hussar-academy/challenge_app/README.md

 # Challenge App

-Hello, Sir!
+Hello, there!
 This is a challenge application that will test your practical knowledge of following tools:

 * Ruby programming language
 * Ruby on Rails web framework